 "Would he have walked home?"
 I asked.

-So Henry's dad hopped in the car and drove towards his house looking for Henry and I went back inside to look some more.
+So Hendrix's dad hopped in the car and drove towards his house looking for Hendrix and I went back inside to look some more.

 We checked under couches.
 We checked in the kitchen.
 We checked back in the primary room.